dougeby/IntuneDocs/intune/device-features-configure.md

 Associated domains allow you to create a relationship between your domain, such as `contoso.com`, and your apps.
 This feature allows you to:

 - Share data and sign in credentials between apps and websites in your organization.
-- Use app features that are based on your website, such as **NEED EXAMPLE??**.
+- Use app features that are based on your website, such as a password.
 Use this feature with single sign-on app extension, universal links, and password autofill.
+For example, create an associated domain to allow password autofill to recommend credentials, such as a password, for websites associated with your app.

 For a list of the settings you can configure in Intune, see [Associated domains on macOS](ios-device-features-settings.md#associated-domains).